Catnip: The Ultimate Guide - Catnip Oil

 Preparing leaves:

-• Dry out the leaves in your oven at a very low setting OR Hang to dry in a well-ventilated area.
+• Dry out the leaves in your oven at a very low setting OR Hang them to dry in a well-ventilated area.

 Catnip will crumble easily when it’s ready.
-Be sure to store it in an airtight container, and keep it out of direct sunlight.
+Be sure to store it in an airtight container and keep it out of direct sunlight.

 Where can I buy catnip?